spasiu/precourse/pages/math.md

 # Math

 We don't need any scary math to learn JavaScript.
-You just need to be able to count. rather, you need to be able to program the computer to count.
+You just need to be able to do the kind of arithmetic you learned as a little kid.
+Here's [a refresher](http://www.themathpage.com/arith/arithmetic.htm) in case you feel intimidated by the stuff below.

 ## Expressions and statements